fossgis/osmdata/master/README.md

 # Notes

-* The init script installs the `acmetool` software for setting up LetsEncrypt certificates, but doesn't actually use it.
+* The init script installs the `certbot` software for setting up LetsEncrypt certificates, but doesn't actually use it.
 You have to do the TLS setup manually if you want it.
-For this call `acmetool want osmdata.openstreetmap.de`.
+For this call
+  `certbot certonly --webroot -w /var/lib/letsencrypt/webroot/ -d osmdata.openstreetmap.de`.
   After that you can activate the SSL web site: `a2ensite 000-default-ssl.conf`.
 * While testing you might want to run the update script in [tmux](https://github.com/tmux/tmux), because it will run for a few hours.